New York Subway

 You can buy or add credit to your MetroCard at any station either by using a machine or at a ticket booth.
 You can pay by cash or credit card.
 When paying at a machine you will be asked to fill in your ZIP code, simply fill in “10001”.
 For every new MetroCard you will be charged a $1 fee, after that you can recharge it as often as possible without additional costs.

-You can use your Pay-Per-Ride MetroCard (NOT the unlimited) for several people (up to 4), which is something different from most other cities’ subways.
+Unlike the Opal card in Sydney, you can use your Pay-Per-Ride MetroCard (NOT the unlimited) for several people (up to 4).
 All you need to do it swipe the card, then hand the card back to the next person.
 This is legal!
 It gives you a lot more freedom as well.

 As in other international cities, New York has a subway etiquette.
 These are a few of the things that you need to bear in mind: